NREL/H2Integrate/docs/finance_models/numpy_financial_npv.md

-(npvfinance:npvfinancemodel)=
+(numpyfinancialnpvfinance:numpyfinancialnpvmodel)=
-# Simple Net Present Value Finance Model
+# NumPy Financial NPV Finance Model
-The `NPVFinance` component calculates the Net Present Value (NPV) of a commodity-producing plant or technology over its operational lifetime using the [Numpy Financial npv](https://numpy.org/numpy-financial/latest/npv.html#numpy_financial.npv) method.
+The `NumpyFinancialNPV` component calculates the Net Present Value (NPV) of a commodity-producing plant or technology over its operational lifetime using the [NumPy Financial npv](https://numpy.org/numpy-financial/latest/npv.html#numpy_financial.npv) method.
 It is implemented as an OpenMDAO `ExplicitComponent` and integrates with system-level technoeconomic optimization workflows.

 The component evaluates profitability by discounting future cash flows — including capital expenditures (CAPEX), operating expenses (OPEX), refurbishments, and revenues — based on user-defined financial parameters.